JanInquisitor/portfolio-homework/README.md

 ```

+## Deployed version

+Here is the [link](https://janinquisitor.github.io/portfolio-homework/) to the deployed application
-## Contributing
+## Screenshot
-Anyone is welcome to contribute to this project and implement better refactoring practices
+Anyone is welcome to contribute to this project and implement better refactoring practices.

 ## License
 [The Best One](https://www.google.com/)